rajeshbabua/Numerical-methods-in-scientific-research/README.md

 Its value is understood when you understand the seriousness of the problem you are dealing with.

-1. Newtonns method: helps in finding the near approximation value.
+1. Newtons method: helps in finding the roots.